 Kyanite is a translucent mineral with a vitreous lustre that's known for its zones of colour and variation in hardness.
 Whilst most natural minerals have one hardness kyanite plus a few others have two.
 Crystals tend to form as long narrow blades which grade 4 to 5 on Mohs scale when tested lengthways and 6 to 7 when tested across the width of the same crystal.
-This characteristic along with it being brittle makes kyanite an extremely challenging stone to cut.
+This characteristic along with crystals being brittle makes kyanite an extremely challenging stone to cut.

-In the metaphysical world of crystal healing along with the mineral citrine, kyanite does not accumulate or retain negative energy so rarely needs to be cleansed.
+In the metaphysical world along with the mineral citrine, kyanite does not accumulate or retain negative energy so rarely needs to be cleansed.
 It's a stone of tranquillity which stimulates communication and psychic awareness and has the ability to align the chakras.
 It can help one to persevere in activities and situations which would usually reduce strength.
 Kyanite can be used to balance yin and yang and dispel energy blockages.

 Kyanite can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
 Fine gem quality blue kyanite crystals have also been mined in Nepal though exact quantities are unknown.

 Both photos in this article are clickable and redirect to the original full size image.
 The blue kyanite in our first photo is courtesy of Stan Celestian.